gildas-lormeau/zip.js/README.md

 const zipStream = new TransformStream();
 // Creates a Promise object resolved to the zip content returned as a Blob object. const promiseZipBlob = new Response(zipStream.readable).blob();
-// Creates a ReadableStream object containing the text of the file to compress. const helloWorldReadable = new Blob(["Hello world!"], { type: "text/plain" }).stream();
+// Creates a ReadableStream object containing the text of the entry to add in the zip. const helloWorldReadable = new Blob(["Hello world!"], { type: "text/plain" }).stream();

 // Creates a ZipWriter object writing data via zipStream, adds the file "hello.txt" containing